 Is Jiu-Jitsu good for self defense?

 It should also be a very simple question about martial arts.
 Does this make sense to someone if he wants to protect themselves or their families?
 That's right.
 Brazilian Jiu-Jitsu is the most effective martial art for defending one another.
 This program focuses on managing the attack, preventing it while decreasing it.
 Controlling submissions is an effective strategy both in MMA and street fighting.
-I have studied Karate Muanghai and Jiu Jutsu.
 I think BJJ is a powerful defense tool.

 Common questions about BJJ?